Pseudo-parabolic category over quaternionic projective plane: Category

 The category $\O_t(\Hbb P^2)$ is clearly additive.
 To prove the first statement, observe that a module $V$ from $\Fin_q(\g)$ can be realized as a submodule in a tensor power of $\C^{6}$.
-Then apply Propositions \ref{VMi-comp-red} and \ref{all Verma in PPO}.
-Equivalence $\O_t(\Hbb P^2)\sim \mathrm{Fin}(\k)$ as Abelian categories can be proved similarly to \cite{M4}, Proposition 3.8.
-Finally, for generic $q$, $\C_q[\Hbb P^2]$ is the locally finite part of $\End(M)$, hence invariant idempotents in $\End(W)\tp \C_q[\Hbb P^2]$ are exactly those in $\End(W\tp M)$.
-Equivariant projective $\C_q[\Hbb P^2]$-modules are then in a natural correspondence with $U_q(\g)$-modules in $\O_t(\Hbb P^2)$.
-This correspondence respects tensor multiplication by modules from $\Fin_q(\g)$. \end{proof} Concerning an explicit description of pseudoparabolic Verma modules, we have proved that $\tilde M_{\vec i}$ and $M_{\vec i}$ are isomorphic upon extension of scalars to the local ring of rational functions in $q$ regular at $q=1$.
-It is natural to expect that they are isomorphic at all $q$.
+Then apply Propositions \ref{all Verma in PPO} and \ref{VMi-comp-red}.